Heaven Help Us: Release

 The film was originally shot as Catholic Boys, but due to HBO and Tri-Star's fears of alienating viewers, the title was changed to Heaven Help Us.
 In European territories and in Australia, the film was released theatrically under its original title.

-To make the film more upbeat, there were changes made to a plot involving a disenchanted teacher, and the addition of a spoken epilogue.
+To make the film more upbeat, there were changes made to a plot involving Brother Timothy (Heard), a disenchanted teacher, and the addition of a spoken epilogue.

 Reception

 The film received mixed reviews and was not a commercial success.
 In a review that awarded the film two and ½ stars, Roger Ebert expressed that while he found some scenes were funny and contain “moments of real insight and memory,” he found the tone to be inconsistent.
 Janet Maslin of The New York Times was more positive, writing the filmmakers “have an unusually good feeling for the time, the place, the characters as kids and the adults they later turned into”.

 McCarthy later called the film "a very lovely movie that twelve people saw" and described it as "my favorite and/or the best movie I did in that whole era of those movies."
 The marketing was believed to have misled audiences about the film, indicating it was more of a typical teen film.
 "I'm a first-time director, and all I can do is stamp my foot, so to speak," said Michael Dinner.
 "Besides, in terms of offending anyone, I'm more worried about Elvis fans."
 (The film contains an unflattering excerpt from Blue Hawaii.)
 FilmInk called the film "part of Andrew McCarthy's ‘soulful teens’ trilogy (along with Pretty in Pink and Class)."

 Heaven Help Us holds a 33% rating on Rotten Tomatoes based on nine reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.